JessDF/Tournament/README.md

 # Tournament
 Udacity Full Stack Developer Nanodegree - Project 4: Swiss System Tournament

-SETUP
+_SETUP_

 This program is created and run on a virtual machine using vagrant.
-If you don't already have your database created, navigate to the tournament folder (Using Git Bash/ a command line), then type "psql" and enter The following:
+If you don't already have your database created, navigate to the tournament folder (using Git Bash/ a command line), then type "psql" and enter The following:

     CREATE database tournament